A fine-grained comparison of pragmatic language understanding in humans and language models: Related work

 Prior work has evaluated LMs' ability to recognize non-literal interpretations of linguistic input, such as scalar implicature \citep{jeretic_are_2020,schuster_harnessing_2020,li_predicting_2021} or figurative language \citep{tong_recent_2021,liu_testing_2022,gu_just-dream-about-it_2022,stowe_impli_2022}.
 In a broad-scale evaluation, \citet{zheng_grice_2021} test five types of implicatures arising from \citeauthor{grice_logic_1975}'s (\citeyear{grice_logic_1975}) conversational maxims, and evaluate their models after training on the task.
 In our work, we consider Gricean implicatures as one of seven phenomena, and we evaluate pre-trained LMs without fine-tuning on our tasks.

 Similar to our work, \citet{ruis_large_2022} also use prompting to evaluate LMs on pragmatic interpretation tasks.
 They formulate implicature tests as sentences ending with ``yes'' or ``no'' (e.g., ``Esther asked “Can you come to my party on Friday?” and Juan responded “I have to work”, which means no.'').
 A model is considered pragmatic if it assigns higher probability to the token that makes the sentence consistent with an implicature.
-In our work, models must select from multiple interpretations that reflect different strategies, enabling a detailed error analysis and comparison to humans.
+In our work, models must select from multiple interpretations, enabling a detailed error analysis and comparison to humans. \citeauthor{ruis_large_2022}'s materials also focus on indirect question answering as an implicature trigger, whereas we consider a broader range of pragmatic phenomena and utterance types.

 Since pragmatic language understanding often draws upon knowledge of social relations, our tasks are conceptually related to benchmarks for evaluating social commonsense \citep[e.g.,][]{sap_social_2019,zadeh_social-iq_2019}.
 These evaluations focus on the interpretation of actions and events, whereas we focus on the interpretation of speaker utterances.
-Another hypothesized component of pragmatics is Theory of Mind \citep{leslie_core_2004,apperly_mindreaders_2011}, or the ability to reason about others' mental states.
-Benchmarks for evaluating Theory of Mind in models \citep[e.g.,][]{nematzadeh_evaluating_2018,le_revisiting_2019,sap_neural_2022} have primarily focused on false-belief tasks \citep{baron-cohen_does_1985}.
+Another hypothesized component of pragmatics is Theory of Mind \citep[ToM;][]{leslie_core_2004,apperly_mindreaders_2011}, or the ability to reason about others' mental states.
+Benchmarks for evaluating ToM in models \citep[e.g.,][]{nematzadeh_evaluating_2018,le_revisiting_2019,sap_neural_2022} primarily focus on false-belief tasks \citep{baron-cohen_does_1985}, which assess whether a model can represent the beliefs of another agent that are factually incorrect but consistent with that agent's observations.
+LMs have been shown to succeed on some ToM tests \citep{kosinski_theory_2023} while failing on others \citep{sap_neural_2022,ullman_large_2023}.